couchbaselabs/docs-ng/content/sync-gateway/sg-4100-authorize.markdown

 ### HTTP

- Sync Gateway allows clients to authenticate using either HTTP Basic Auth or cookie-based sessions.
-The only difference is that we've moved the session URL from `/_session` to `/dbname/_session`, because Sync Gateway user accounts are per database, rather than global to the server.
+ Sync Gateway allows clients to authenticate by using either HTTP Basic Auth or cookie-based sessions.
+The session URL is `/dbname/_session`.

 ### Persona

-Sync Gateway supports [Mozilla Persona](https://developer.mozilla.org/en-US/docs/persona), a sign-in system for the web that allows users to sign in to  websites using an email address.
+Sync Gateway supports [Mozilla Persona](https://developer.mozilla.org/en-US/docs/persona), a sign-in system for the web that allows clients to authenticate by using an email address.
 You can enable Persona either by modifying your server configuration file or by starting Sync Gateway with an additional command-line option.

 To enable Persona by modifying the configuration file, add a top-level `persona` property to the file.
-The value of the `persona` property is an object with an `origin` property that contains your server's canonical root URL.
+The value of the `persona` property is an object with an `origin` property that contains your server's canonical root URL as seen by clients.
 For example:

 ```